InPermutation/InPermutation.github.io/_drafts/diode-logic.md

 ---
 layout: post
 title: Diode logic in Factorio
-date: 2020-08-17T03:32Z
+date: 2020-08-29T01:00Z
 ---
-With the release of Factorio 1.0 this week, lots of folks are writing articles about how [Factorio](https://blog.nindalf.com/posts/factorio-and-software-engineering/) is [just](https://www.reddit.com/r/factorio/comments/i8wwmp/factorio_is_similar_to_coding/)
+With the release of Factorio 1.0 this month, lots of folks are writing articles about how [Factorio](https://blog.nindalf.com/posts/factorio-and-software-engineering/) is [just](https://www.reddit.com/r/factorio/comments/i8wwmp/factorio_is_similar_to_coding/)